Skip to Content

 *(just a recalculation).
 Selenite prices are rarely expressed in carat and grams.

 TIP: Rockhounding in the desert might not seem rewarding at first.
-However, there are many rocks and minerals you can find if you know where to look for them.
+However, you can find many rocks and minerals if you know where to look for them.
 Find out more in the article below:

 Rockhounding in Desert: How to Find + 5 Best Places in the USA